Mazeqi/MTAD-KBS/README.md

 # MTAD-KBS
-The official code of the paper " *Integrating Local and Global Correlations with Mamba-Transformer for Multi-Class Anomaly Detection*", which is accepted by "Knowledge-based System".
+The official code of the paper " *Integrating Local and Global Correlations with Mamba-Transformer for Multi-Class Anomaly Detection*", which is accepted by "Knowledge-based Systems".